-Cebu is the hub around which the Visayas revolves.
+Cebu is the hub around which the Visayas revolve.
 It is the most densely populated island in the Philippines and is second only to Luzon in its strategic and economic importance to the country.
-Its language, Cebuano, is widely spoken throughout the Visayas and parts of Mindanao, and its capital, Cebu City, is a magnet for migrants from all over the region.
+This is one of the most prosperous regions in the country – the 2016 growth rate was 8.8%, considerably higher than the national average.

 Nothing defines Palawan more than the water around it.
-With seascapes the equal of any in Southeast Asia, and wildlife terrestrial and aquatic, the Philippines’ most sparsely populated region is also the most beguiling.
-Because of its silhouette – a long sliver stretching 650km all the way to Borneo – there’s a certain liberating logic to travel here.
+With seascapes the equal of any in Southeast Asia, and terrestrial and aquatic wildlife, the Philippines’ most sparsely populated region is also the most beguiling.
+Because of the silhouette of its main island – a long sliver stretching 650km all the way to Borneo – there’s a certain liberating logic to travel here.